AqibNiazi/MediQuery_AI/README.md

 # MediQuery - AI-Powered Symptom Checker & Report Generator

-A hackathon-ready MVP that helps patients input symptoms and get clear, patient-friendly explanations with downloadable doctor reports.
+MediQuery is a MVP that helps patients input symptoms and get clear, patient-friendly explanations with downloadable doctor reports.

 ## 🚀 Features